Introduction

 The default model works well for most tasks.
 Only change if you have a specific reason.Test Before Committing

-When changing models:- Run test executions with the new model
+Run test executions with the new model.

-- Compare results to previous runs
+Compare results to previous runs.

-- Verify the assignment still works correctly
+Verify the agent still works correctly.

-- Monitor for any issues after switching
+Monitor for any issues after switching.

 Match Model to Task